teesar/2420-assignment-2/README.md

 ![](./Assets/user-8.png)

-10. We check to see if the script has been given an argument for groups to add the user to. (-n flag specifies the variable is not empty)
+10. We check to see if the script has been given an argument for groups to add the user to. (-n flag specifies the variable is not empty).
 11. If so, we create a variable holding all existing group names.
 We pipe this forward and use tr to replace commas with new lines, separating the list of groups into individual groups.
 We pipe this to the while read loop which can iterate over each line (each group) and assign to variable GROUPY.
 12. We check the group list with grep for exact matches (-q flag to suppress output).
 13. For the group we've matched we find the users after the colon at the end of the line and assign them to a variable.